terrier-org/terrier-core/doc/quickstart_experiments.md

 You can also configure more options on the command-line, including arbitrary properties using the `-D` option to any Terrier command.
 So the following two commands are equivalent:

-    $bin/terrier batchretrieve -w BM25 -c c:0.4 -t share/vaswani_npl/query-text.trec
+    $bin/terrier batchretrieve -w BM25 -c bm25.b:0.4 -t share/vaswani_npl/query-text.trec
-    $bin/terrier batchretrieve -Dtrec.model=BM25 -c c:0.4 -Dtrec.topics=share/vaswani_npl/query-text.trec
+    $bin/terrier batchretrieve -Dtrec.model=BM25 -c bm25.b:0.4 -Dtrec.topics=share/vaswani_npl/query-text.trec

-We have instructed Terrier to perform retrieval using the BM25 weighting model -- BM25 is a classical Okapi model firstly defined by Stephen Robertson, instead of the default DPH, which is a Divergence From Randomness weighting model (to learn more, see [the description of the DFR framework](dfr_description.md)).  `-c c:0.4` instructs Terrier to use the value 0.4 as the parameter value for the weighting model.
-Note - if you do not specify `c:0.4`, then the default parameter value will be used for that weighting model.
+We have instructed Terrier to perform retrieval using the BM25 weighting model -- BM25 is a classical Okapi model firstly defined by Stephen Robertson, instead of the default DPH, which is a Divergence From Randomness weighting model (to learn more, see [the description of the DFR framework](dfr_description.md)).  `-c bm25.b:0.4` instructs Terrier to use the value 0.4 as the b parameter value for the weighting model.
+Note - if you do not specify `bm25.b:0.4`, then the default parameter value will be used for that weighting model.

+The parameters of NB: The parameters of other weighting models can be set using other similar controls - for instance, some DFR weighting models will respond to a "dfr.c" control.

 3. Now we will evaluate the obtained results by using the `batchevaluate` command: